-- A goose neck kettle will allow you to control the speed and precision of your pour
+- A goose-neck kettle will allow you to control the speed and precision of your pour

-- coffee grinder
+- Coffee grinder

-I like to start by rinsing the filter paper in the cone with hot water to rinse any ‘papery’ flavours that might be present while also pre heating the pourer cone.
-Ill then grind my coffee and a medium-course grind setting, ill be using 15.5g of coffee to 250ml of water.
-Set up scales, vessel, coffee cone on top, pour in grinds and tare off the scales ready to brew.
+- Boil your kettle and start by rinsing the filter paper in the cone with hot water to rinse any ‘papery’ flavours that might be present while also pre heating the pourer cone and server.
+Discard the water before brewing.